MRtrix3/mrtrix3/docs/tutorials/denoising.rst

 DWI output, and ``noise.mif`` is the estimated spatially-varying noise level.

 We always recommend eyeballing the residuals, i.e. out - in, as part of the quality control.
-The lack of anatomy in the residuals maps is a marker of accuracy and signal-preservation during denoising.
+The lack of anatomy in the residual maps is a marker of accuracy and signal-preservation during denoising.
 The residuals can be easily obtained with